drzobin/ddmail_dmcp_keyhandler/README.md

 Web application API for dovecot mail-crypt-plugin using per folder keys for the DDMail project.
 Support for creating password protected keys and change password on keys.

 ## What is DDMail
-DDMail is a e-mail system/service that prioritizes security.
+DDMail is a e-mail system/service that prioritize security.
 A current production example can be found at www.ddmail.se

 ## Operating system
 Developt for and tested on debian 12.